tsantalis/RefactoringMiner/README.md

   }
 }, 10);
 ```

+## With a GitHub pull request

+To use this API, please provide a valid OAuth token in the `github-oauth.properties` file.
+You can generate an OAuth token in GitHub `Settings` -> `Developer settings` -> `Personal access tokens`.

 If you want to analyze all commits of a pull request, you can use the following code snippet:

 ```java